aleshaleksey/fansys23/13-crafting-imbuing.md

 Crafting lies at the heart of both human civilisation, and, indirectly, many RPGs, even if there are no explicit mechanics for it in a given gaming system.

 In FanSys, any item that is described in the game can be crafted by either player or non-player characters.
-Although using the crafting system does not fit all games, due to the requisite time costs.
+Although using the crafting system does not fit all games, due to the need for aspiring crafters to weigh up the requisite time costs.

 ___
 ## Crafting